Cawwilkins/custom_fuse_filesystem/README.md

 ## INFO
 This was a project for one of my classes that I chose to include in my portfolio.
 The below README is what I turned in.
+The parser and generator were made by our TA in order to help us test the filesystem.

 ## Project Description